jwarkentin/node-monkey/README.md

 ## Features

 * Log console output from your app to the browser console
-  - Now provides a Bunyan stream (see [below](#bunyan)) interface!
+  - Provides a stream for those using Bunyan (see [here](doc/server.md#nodemonkeybunyan_stream))
-* Provides SSH capability so you can get a shell into your app for inspection, debugging or anything else you can imagine
+* Provides SSH capability so you can get a shell into your app for inspection, debugging or controlling your app
 * Register commands for your application that can be executed from the browser console or the SSH interface

 ## Installation